open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 is stored on the created `Meter`.

 The method MUST return the same instance when the caller requests *identical* `Meter`s.
-In such scenario, the `Meter` MUST have the non-identifying fields' values (e.g. isntrumentation scope attributes) assigned during the first *identical* `Meter` creation call.
+In such scenario, the returned `Meter` MUST have the non-identifying fields' values (e.g. isntrumentation scope attributes) assigned during the first *identical* `Meter` creation call.

 In the case where an invalid `name` (null or empty string) is specified, a